lithictech/suma/docs/admin-glossary.md

 The **Programs** a member can access are visible to members on their dashboard.

 **Programs** with an "app link" have some action they can take on the platform, like viewing an **Offering**. **Programs** without an app link are informational-only, like informing the member of services available off-platform.

+Programs also have a collections of **Pricings**.
+These pricings associate as **Vendor Service** (such as "lime scooters"), with a **Vendor Service Rate** (such as "50 cents to unlock, 7 cents a minute).
+This allows us to know price a member should have for a given vendor service.

 ### Program Enrollments